 And that brings us to Istio (or “Shmistio”, as we were now up to 153 “Shrek” viewings).
-Istio provides a pluggable service mesh that is integrated with the Kubernetes framework using Envoy as the Proxy Service between the Control and Data plane.
+Istio provides a pluggable service mesh that is integrated with the Kubernetes framework using Envoy as the Proxy Service between the Control and Data plane (Get answers to what is service mesh by reading our guide to Istio).
 (Istio, too, will be covered in later chapters.)

 When I deployed my first version of Spinnaker with Istio, I was so pleased with the result that I called to my wife, and said “Look, Bunny, I made a Shmesh!”

 She brought a broom and dustpan and looked over the living room her (admittedly profitable) Ebay business has turned into something out of a Salvation Army donation center and said, “Where is it?”

 “No…” I said.
 “I used Spinnaker with Istio to makes an application service mesh… a Shmesh!”